 “Gower in Contexts: His Words, His Books, His Heritage”

-University of St. Andrews, Scotland
+University of St. Andrews, Scotland, 7-10 July, 2023

-Originally scheduled for 2020 at the University of Notre Dame (and cancelled due to the global pandemic), the V International Congress of the John Gower Society is on schedule to convene at the University of St. Andrews on the Bay of St. Andrews, looking toward the North Sea, in Scotland, 6-11 July, 2023.
+Originally scheduled for 2020 at the University of Notre Dame (and cancelled due to the global pandemic), the V International Congress of the John Gower Society is scheduled to convene at the University of St. Andrews on the Bay of St. Andrews, looking toward the North Sea, in Scotland, 7-11 July, 2023.
 Local arrangements are under the direction of Margaret Connolly, Professor of Palaeography and Codicology in the Schools of English and History, Professor Julian Luxford of the School of Art History, and Audrey Bruce, Events Manager.

 Founded in 1413, St. Andrews is the oldest university in Scotland, and third oldest behind Oxford and Cambridge in the UK.
 It consistently ranks with those two universities in the educational league tables, besting both in 2022 to be named the premier institution in Britain.
 Its libraries are particularly strong in later medieval manuscripts, and early printed books.
 The town itself is, of course, world famous for its golf courses, and for the St. Andrews Golf Club.
 Founded in 1843 as St. Andrews Mechanics Golf Club, it is one of the oldest in the world.